Coronavirus and myositis

 Coronavirus webinar resources

-Dr James Lilleker and Professor Hector Chinoy have very kindly been hosting webinars for Myositis UK members on the topic of living with myositis and coronavirus (25 March and 8 April).
+Dr James Lilleker and Professor Hector Chinoy very kindly hosted webinars for Myositis UK members on the topic of living with myositis and coronavirus (25 March and 8 April 2020).

-We are very grateful for their time and know our members have hugely appreciated these sessions.
+We are very grateful for their time and know our members hugely appreciated these sessions.

 These webinars have also helped inform the frequently asked questions below.